RAGMulti-Tenant SaaSDocument IntelligenceCase Study

 The Takeaway

-DocsFlow is the reference implementation for what I mean by "production AI" when I work with clients: hybrid retrieval (not just vector search), hierarchical retrieval for scale, four-layer tenant isolation (not just an app-layer filter), multi-provider failover (not a single OpenAI key), full billing and admin tooling (not a demo dashboard), and real observability into every stage of the pipeline.
+SureCiteAI is the reference implementation for what I mean by "production AI" when I work with clients: hybrid retrieval (not just vector search), hierarchical retrieval for scale, four-layer tenant isolation (not just an app-layer filter), multi-provider failover (not a single OpenAI key), full billing and admin tooling (not a demo dashboard), and real observability into every stage of the pipeline.
 Every one of those decisions is something I can transplant into a client's own product in weeks rather than quarters, because the hard problems are already solved here.

-Related reading: For the deeper pattern library behind DocsFlow's retrieval, see RAG architecture in production.
+Related reading: For the deeper pattern library behind SureCiteAI's retrieval, see RAG architecture in production.
 For how this connects to broader multi-agent work, see Multi-Agent AI Systems Guide and the 20-agent trading ensemble case study.
 If you want the same architecture applied to your own documents, I take on a small number of fractional AI CTO engagements each quarter — or if you already have a codebase, you can get an instant system audit via SystemAudit.
 I also serve clients in Malaysia and Singapore.

 Ready to discuss your AI project?

 Book a free 30-minute discovery call to explore how AI can transform your business.
-Or if you already have a codebase, get an instant architecture report at SystemAudit.dev — no technical knowledge needed, results in 3 minutes.
+Or if you already have a codebase, get an instant architecture report at SystemAudit.dev No technical knowledge needed, results in 3 minutes.